3. TOOLKIT DEMONSTRATION

 Reconstruction and Prediction.

-In a demo version SSA Reconstruction/Prediction is available only for data of example projects!
-In a licensed copy this feature is enabled after activation with a purchased Serial No.
+(Note: In a demo version, SSA Reconstruction/Prediction is available only for data of example projects!
+For custom data this feature is enabled after activation with a purchased Serial No.)

 The SSA components table on the Advanced panel allows the reconstruction and prediction of the original time series from selected SSA components, as well as plotting associated T-EOFs and T-PCs by using Plot EOFs and Plot PCs buttons.
 The name of vector with reconstruction/prediction is specified by the user in Result field.
 Individual RC components are stored in matrix with name obtained by prefixing "mat_" to Result name, and can be accessed in Data I/O tool.
 The Result field is shared with the SSA gap-filling feature.

 If results from several reconstructions have been stored in different vectors, the parameters for a particular reconstruction will be restored in GUI by simply selecting correspondent vector from Result pop-up list.
-For prediction user need to specify lead time in Lead field, and order of AR model to advance in time selected SSA components in Prediction Options panel; cross-validation is available as well for finding optimal parameters for prediction, see SSA prediction for more details.
-Checking "fliter out" box will filter out the selected components from the orginal data (prediction feature is disabled then); this can be quite useful for detrending.
+For prediction user need to specify lead time in Lead field, and order of AR model to advance in time selected SSA components; cross-validation is available as well for finding optimal parameters for prediction, see SSA prediction for more details.
+Checking "filter out" box will filter out the selected components from the original data (prediction feature is disabled then); this can be quite useful for detrending.

-Selecting the 1-4 table rows of identified 'significant' components , and after hitting Compute in Reconstruction/Prediction box, followed by Plot, next figure will be obtained (after adjusting its parameters in Graph Controls window):
+Selecting the 1-4 table rows of identified 'significant' components , and after clicking Compute in Reconstruction/Prediction box, followed by Plot, next figure will be obtained (after adjusting its parameters in Graph Controls window):

 Prediction